alpapana/lumisaver/README.md

 ## Scripts

-The scripts used for the experiment in the paper are in the `scripts` folder.
+The scripts used for the anomaly detection of time-series of histograms are in the `scripts` folder.

 * `lumisaver_mme.py` is the main script, allowing multi-monitor element analysis.
 An example of usage is